ecadlabs/signatory/docs/AWS_kms.md

 ```

 ### Signatory-cli features for AWS KMS

-Once you have signatory binaries and the appropriate AWS pieces set up it is time to test the connection between the hardware and signatory.
+Once you have signatory binaries and the appropriate AWS pieces set up, it is time to test the connection between the hardware and signatory.
 After completing the setup for the key and signatory we can test it by using the signatory-cli command `list`.
 Here is an example:
 ```
-alexander@debian:~/signatory$ ./signatory-cli list --help List public keys
+$ ./signatory-cli list --help
+List public keys

 Usage: